-The General Meeting of shareholders is the ČSOB's supreme body.
-Under §190 of the Commercial Code, the sole shareholder (KBC Bank NV) exercises the powers of the ČSOB's General Meeting.
+The General Meeting of shareholders is ČSOB's supreme body.
+The General Meeting is equipped with a standard scope of powers as set out in the applicable laws.
+Among other things, the General meeting takes decisions on matters such as changes in the composition of ČSOB's bodies, or amendments to the Articles of Association, or changes in the registered capital.
+The General Meeting also approves financial statements.
+The sole shareholder (KBC Bank NV) exercises the powers of the ČSOB's General Meeting.
 Resolutions are always in writing; a notarial deed is required in cases stipulated by the applicable laws.
-The ČSOB's Board of Directors and Supervisory Board are notified of resolutions adopted by the sole shareholder in writing by the delivery of a written notice.
+Where an approval is required by the law, draft resolutions are submitted to the sole shareholder by the Board of Directors. ČSOB's Board of Directors and Supervisory Board are notified of resolutions adopted by the sole shareholder in writing by the delivery of a written notice.